 For example, the org.forgerock.openam.authentication.modules.oidc.JwtAttributeMapper class can take two constructor parameters: a comma-separated list of attributes, and a prefix to apply to their values.
 Specify these as follows:

-Default: org.forgerock.openam.authentication.modules.common.mapping.JsonAttributeMapper||wechatopenid=uid nickname=sn nickname=cn nickname=givenName
+Default: org.forgerock.openam.authentication.modules.common.mapping.JsonAttributeMapper||wechat-

-Specifies a map of social provider user account attributes to local user profile attributes with values in the form provider-attr=local-attr.
+Specifies a map of social provider user account attributes to local user profile attributes with values in the form provider-attr-local-attr.